LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Proposed P2P-SA Framework: LiteAtt

-This section presents the proposed SA framework called \textit{LiteAtt}, which includes the setup phases and attestation phases, the SA algorithm ($\text{App}_{SA}$), and the \textit{LiteAtt} protocol.
-Figure \ref{fig:proposed} provides an overview of the framework.
+This section presents the proposed SA framework called \textit{LiteAtt}, which includes the update (or setup) phase and attestation phase, the SA algorithm ($\text{App}_{SA}$), and the \textit{LiteAtt} protocol.
+Fig. \ref{fig:proposed} provides an overview of the framework.